 Canada UFO files (disclosure documents) are available from the Canadian government via the National Research Council (NRC), which collected UFO sighting reports from 1968 to 1995.
 These reports came mostly from the Department of National Defence, the Department of Transport and the Royal Canadian Mounted Police.
 The documents are available via the Library and Archives Canada website and can be viewed there as images.

-Besides the CIA documents that only mentions Canada-related UFO-stuff, there is also private sources.
+Besides the CIA documents that only mentions Canada-related UFO-stuff, there are also private sources.
 One individual, Michel M. Deschamps, made some of the documents he bought from the National Archives in Canada available for the public on his website.

 Canada disclosure documents

 Canada has a database that provides access to about 9,500 digitized disclosure documents from a government records collection.
-The documents include reports, sightings and investigations of UFOs across Canada since 1968.
-The records was collected through the National Research Council (NRC), which got the Canada UFO files from different departments in the Canadian government (source 1).
+The documents include reports, sightings, and investigations of UFOs across Canada since 1968.
+The records were collected through the National Research Council (NRC), which got the Canada UFO files from different departments in the Canadian government (source 1).
 They also made a thematic guide, an overview, of the available documents (source 2).

 - Source 1: http://www.bac-lac.gc.ca/eng/discover/unusual/ufo/Pages/default.aspx

 - Source 2: http://www.bac-lac.gc.ca/eng/discover/politics-government/Pages/thematic-guides-unidentified-objects.aspx